 - Wash the whole orange and cut it into thin slices.

 - Combine the sugar water, orange, red wine, cloves, cinnamon, and star anise in a medium pot.
-Heat, stirring occasionally, over very low heat for 30 minutes.
-Do not let it come to a boil, because the alcohol in the wine would evaporate.
+Heat, stirring occasionally, and pressing on the orange slices to release their juices, over very low heat for 30 minutes.
+Do not let it come to a full boil, because the alcohol in the wine would evaporate.